graphprotocol/graph-improvement-proposals/gips/0054-timeline-aggregation-protocol.md

 The systems we evaluated were designed around the happy path, with failure modes as an afterthought.
 In a distributed system, however, "exceptional cases" are a common occurrence.
 Rather than degrading safely to a reasonable state, some systems would get stuck and require human intervention due to what should have been innocuous events like network failures or race conditions.

 ### Trust Assumptions
-Scalar TAP reduces the amount of trust required between participants.
+TAP reduces the amount of trust required between participants.
 But, even the previous, more trusted version of Scalar had lower trust requirements than the state channel systems we evaluated.
 The trust problem that surfaces when The Graph uses state channels is that with many small state channels, collecting the channels in a dispute can cost more than the total value locked in the channels.
 That means that the participants are assuming collaboration, and in the worst case, the system was effectively a fancy wrapper over asking people nicely to pay at the end.

 ### Thawing requirements
 Some systems require payees to wait before collecting their payments, even though this increases the cost of capital in the happy path.